scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature with unnatural fear.
-Make a spellcasting roll vs the creatures Willpower.
+Curse a creature you can see with unnatural fear.
+Make a spellcasting roll against the creatures Willpower.
 On success the creature gains Fear as long as there is a hostile creature within 10 tiles, or all creatures on crit.
 A creature gains no benefits from resting while under this curse.

-You may target an additional person for every level above the 6th.
+You may target an additional person for every level above 6th.

 ___
 #### Isolation